jeesk/amaya-sun/README.md

 The core of the framework provides a basic set of actions for the pipeline, which allows processing incoming requests in accordance with the declared functionality.

-There are 4 actions in total, and all their names are described in the ProcessStage enum.
+There are 6 actions in total, and all their names are described in the Stage enum.
 In this order they are executed:
 <p>Input actions:</p>

 * FindRouteAction (receives: HttpExchange, returns RequestData)
-* ParseRequestAction (receives: RequestData, returns Pair<HttpRequest, Route>)
+* ParseRequestAction (receives: RequestData, returns RequestData)
+* ParseRequestCookiesAction (receives: RequestData, returns RequestData)
-* InvokeControllerAction (receives: Pair<HttpRequest, Route>, returns HttpResponse)
+* InvokeControllerAction (receives: returns RequestData, returns HttpResponse)

 <p>Output actions:</p>

 * CheckResponseAction (receives: PipelineResult, returns HttpResponse)
+* ParseResponseCookiesAction (receives: HttpResponse, returns HttpResponse)

 Thanks to this separation, almost any necessary functionality can be added by simply inserting the necessary actions between existing ones.